Recovery

 Each woman in residency will be asked to complete The Joppa House 6: Outlooks to Independence & Healing.
 This also includes our Stepping Stones Life Skills Modules.
 Upon completion of the curriculum, they will receive a certificate of completion.
 Residents will be offered access to obtain training management, GED, recovery and counseling.

-Success will be measured by recovery, employment, independent housing, and application of the life skills each woman has acquired during her tenure.
+The markers of success are recovery, employment, independent housing, and application of the life skills each woman has acquired during her tenure.
 These skills are intended to sustain independent living as well as long-term sobriety.

 Stepping Stones